empjustine/ntlmaps/readme.txt

-README file for 'NTLM Authorization Proxy Server' v.0.9.8.
+README file for 'NTLM Authorization Proxy Server' v.0.9.8.2

 Release Purpose:
 ----------------
-Feature enhancements and bugs hunt.
+Feature enhancements and bug fixes.
 See changelog.txt for full description.

 There is an issue with APS working as a standalone proxy.
 It serves requests from an http-client one by one and allows persistent connections, then it may receive several